n-1991/academic-kickstart/content/authors/admin/_index.md

 ---

-**I will be at the European and American Job Markets this year.**
+# **I will be at the European and American Job Markets this year.**

-I am a final year PhD candidate under the supervision of Professor Djajic.
+# I am a final year PhD candidate under the supervision of Professor Djajic.
 The common factor of my research is migration.
 I have been interested in different areas in the world, particularly Europe, Africa and Central Asia.

+I am a postdoc researche at the Graduate Institute of Geneva (Global Migration Centre) and the NCCR on-the-move.
+I work with Professor Viarengo on projects on development economics.